The National Defence Academy(NDA), Pune

 Eligibility Criteria For NDA

-A candidate must be unmarried male and must be:
+A candidate must be an unmarried male or female and must be:

-Only unmarried male candidates between 15 1/2 years and 18 1/
+Only unmarried male and female candidates between 151/2 years and 181/2 years are eligible to apply.

 (c) Educational Qualifications:

-(i) For Army Wing of National Defence Academy: —12th Class pass of the 10+2 pattern of School Education or equivalent examination conducted by a State Education Board or a University.
+(i) For Army Wing of National Defence Academy (NDA): —12th Class pass of the 10+2 pattern of School Education or equivalent examination conducted by a State Education Board or a University.

 (ii) For Air Force and Naval Wings of National Defence Academy and for the 10+2 Cadet Entry Scheme at the Indian